kubeshop/botkube/docs/proposal/2022-06-14-configuration-bindings.md

     sources:
       'default' # map key, name used for bindings
         kubernetes:
+          # Describes configuration for various recommendation insights.
+          recommendations:
+            # Recommendations for Pod Kubernetes resource.
+            pod:
+              # If true, notifies about Pod containers that use `latest` tag for images.
+              noLatestImageTag: true
+              # If true, notifies about Pod resources created without labels.
+              labelsSet: true
+            # Recommendations for Ingress Kubernetes resource.
+            ingress:
+              # If true, notifies about Ingress resources with invalid backend service reference.
+              backendServiceValid: true
+              # If true, notifies about Ingress resources with invalid TLS secret reference.
+              tlsSecretValid: true

           # New 'namespace' property - allows Namespace restriction
           # It can be overridden in the nested level.
           namespace: